- How does PEER certification work?

 Are projects outside the U.S. and India eligible for PEER certification?

 Yes, PEER is a global program and projects outside U.S. / India can apply for PEER certification.
-But GBCI does not currently provide the benchmark Energy Efficiency index values for locations outside U.S. / India.
+However, GBCI does not currently provide the benchmark Energy Efficiency index values for locations outside U.S. / India.
 Consequently, such projects must calculate the values accordingly as described in the PEER Reference guide based on the available data or use GBCI default values for calculations.

 Can renewable energy projects apply for PEER certification?